 - Return to Castle Wolfenstein goes both ways.
 On the one hand, the snooper rifle - one shot one kill, big magnification, scope sway.
 On the other hand, the Paratrooper rifle - several shots one kill and only a modest scope magnification, but the scope is rock steady, and does not move between shots.

 - In the TimeSplitters series, zooming in with a sniper scope (even the ones attached to pistols) will have no sway at all.
 However, zooming in with no scope has significant sway, even the ones where the maximum magnification is comparable to a sniper rifle.

 - Averted in Team Fortress 2 for the Sniper.
 When scoped in, all rifles will only move when your mouse moves, so they make it a Charged Attack to compensate.

-- Also as compensation, an uncharged headshot isn't a guaranteed one-shot kill on everyone.
+- Also as compensation, an uncharged headshot isn't a guaranteed one-shot kill on anyone.
 A fully charged headshot, however, is.
-But it requires you to be scoped in for a few seconds, which can be fatal if rockets or grenades are flying around or a Spy stabs you in the back.
+But it requires you to be scoped in for a few seconds, which can be fatal if rockets or grenades are flying around or you don't have somebody to watch for a Spy coming to stab you in the back.

 - Resident Evil 4 - Played straight AND averted throughout based on which version of the game you play.